Remarks on partitions into expanders: Abstract

 \section{Abstract}

-In this note we give an alternative proof of the fact that graphs having no linearly small \fol sets can be decomposed into a union of expanders.
-We use this fact to prove a decomposition result for graphs having linearly small maximal \fol sets and we deduce that a family of such graphs must contain a family of expanders.
-We also note that the absence of linearly small \fol sets is a quasi\=/isometry invariant.
+In this note we give a short proof that graphs having no linearly small \fol sets can be partitioned into a union of expanders.
+We use this fact to prove a partition result for graphs admitting linearly small maximal \fol sets and we deduce that a family of such graphs must contain a family of expanders.
+We also show that the existence of partitions into expanders is a quasi\=/isometry invariant.